Hoyongj/peak-bloom-prediction/README.md

 Also, the Vancouver data set does not have enough rows to make `species` inferences.
 In other words, this analysis was not able to find a correlation between `species` and `bloom_doy`.
 Considering the above 2 models, `location` or `long` variables possibly reflects the effects of different species.

 ## Conclusion
 Even though there were many factors that made our model unstable, we could find the significance of `year` itself and the cycle of it toward `bloom_doy`.
+By using this knowledge, our group could make a linear model for prediction.